 The main thrust of the Buy a Brick • Build a Legacy campaign was to sell bricks which would be used to build a community support/prayer wall featured prominently inside the location, so that visitors can see who supported the project.
 We included four support levels, each aimed at a different demographic, from singles, to families to a corporate sponsorship, which included a logo.

 The second 30 day phase upped the ante, at least where Life Chapel's worship pastor was concerned.
 Grant made a deal that if the Chapel Family sold 200 bricks of any size, he would shave his prized beard.
 We created a photomontage of bearded Grant vs. shaved Grant and promoted this phase heavily via announcement screens, a 3' x 5' hall sign and across the Life Chapel social media channels.
 At the deadline of this phase, the Chapel family came through, and members got to enjoy a smooth faced Grant, at least for a few days.

 As the necessary funds rolled in to begin renovation, we maintained a high support level for volunteer efforts for the project via an aggressive combination of announcement screens and social media announcements.
 Once the renovation was underway, I turned my attention toward developing The City Hub identity.
 We needed something easily recognizable that could be branded across products.
 I presented several concepts that each touched on aspects of the project goals, and ultimately we gravitated toward a minimalist solution.
-The final logo gives a nod to the shape of the building, which stands out in it's simplicity among the decadent architecture surrounding it, and combines with Gotham to match the urban landscape aesthetic.
+The final logo gives a nod to the shape of the building, which stands out in its simplicity among the decadent architecture surrounding it, combined with a clean geometric typeface to match the urban landscape aesthetic.